Por vs Para: How To Use Them Both Properly (With Examples)

 Por: a list of usage examples

-If you’re still struggling to understand which contexts require the word por we’ve listed a few different contexts and use cases for each one here.
-So, keep reading!
+If you’re still struggling to understand which contexts require the word por, I’ve listed a few different contexts and use cases for each one here, so keep reading.

 If you want to refer to location, traveling or moving around, we typically use the word por in Spanish.
 So, it’s common to hear people use the word por when they’re going ‘through’ a location or ‘via’ a place to reach their destination.

 For example, if you want to say ‘We go through the city every day’, you would use the word por.